voxtechnica/versionary-api/README.md

 ./ops table --env dev
 ```

 5. Create a bootstrap admin user account and bearer token.
-Make a note of the token for exploring the API:
+Make a note of the token for exploring the API.
+Note that the
+   token will expire in a month, and you can use either the token command or the `v1/tokens` API to create a new one.

 ```bash
 ./ops user create --env dev --admin --email username@example.com --password password --familyname Family --givenname Given